Español English

 They are deciduous herbaceous plants of erect bearing that reach 1.5 meters (4.92 feet) in height.
 The thin, arching leaves are up to 1 meter (3.28 feet) long and are green in color (later turning golden).
 The flowers appear in branched erect panicles and can last until winter on the plant.

-They are used to form groups and borders, as isolated specimens and in pots for patios and terraces.
-They are ideal for planting next to ponds and water courses.
+Feather reed grass is used to form groups and borders, as isolated specimens and in pots for patios and terraces.
+It's ideal for planting next to ponds and water courses.

 Calamagrostis x acutifolia prefers semi-shade exposure in Mediterranean climates and full sun in cooler climates.
-They resist frost down to -20 ºC (-4 ºF).
+It resists frost down to -20 ºC (-4 ºF).

-They will grow in almost any type of soil but prefer normal garden soil that is well drained with coarse sand and contains some organic matter.
+Feather reed grass will grows in almost any type of soil but prefer normal garden soil that is well drained with coarse sand and contains some organic matter.

 Water regularly so that the substrate does not dry out completely.
-They do not resist drought.
+It does not resist drought.

 It is recommended to prune dry leaves in early spring.